Alessandra Comini: Career

 While teaching at Columbia between 1965 and 1974, Comini became one of the founders of the Women's Caucus for Art in 1972.

 She taught at Southern Methodist University from 1974 until 2005.
 And she guest taught at the University of California, Berkeley (1967) and Yale University (1973).
 Voted outstanding professor sixteen times by her students, Comini served as the Alfred Hodder Resident Humanist at Princeton University (1972–1973) and was named Distinguished Visiting Lecturer at Oxford University's European Humanities Research Centre (1996).

-Celebrated for her witty, erudite, and compelling public lectures, Comini has been in demand as a guest speaker nationally and internationally.
+Celebrated for her public lectures, Comini has been in demand as a guest speaker nationally and internationally.
 As an interdisciplinary speaker, Comini lectured repeatedly at the Leipzig Gewandhaus symposia, The Santa Fe Opera, and for the Indianapolis and Dallas Symphony Orchestras.

 In 1990 Comini was awarded the Grand Decoration of Honour for Services to the Republic of Austria in recognition of her contributions to Germanic culture.

 In 2014 Comini turned to fiction writing and has published nine art history murder mystery novels since in the Megan Crespi Series.

 The Neue Galerie Museum for German and Austrian Art, New York, commissioned Comini to curate its blockbuster exhibition Egon Schiele's Portraits (2014–15).